More Painting Backwards

 The Egg:

 Locate as fresh an organic an egg as you can.
 Crack the shell carefully in half without breaking the yolk.
 Carefully move the yolk between shell halves to isolate the yolk from the white (all the while protecting the egg yolk membrane from puncture).
 Let the white albumen drip away.
 Pass the yolk back and forth between the palms of the hands in order to dry it off.
 Roll it across a piece of absorbent paper towel for further drying.
 Eventually you should be able to pick up the yolk by it’s sac.
 Hold it over a small clean jar (empty jelly jars from hotels are great for this) and pinch the bottom.
 The pure yolk will drip out.
-Add about a teaspoon of distillled water, cap, and shake it.
+Add an equal amount of distillled water, cap, and shake it.
 Store in the refridgerator.

-Making the Paint:
+Tempering the Paint:

 Painting: